-1. Private Key Management: To safeguard their token holdings, users must securely store their wallet's private keys and recovery phrases.
-2. Cryptographic Integrity: Solana employs elliptic curve cryptography to validate and execute transactions securely, intended to ensure the integrity of all transfers.
+1. Decentralized Ledger: The Ethereum blockchain acts as a decentralized ledger for all token transactions, with the intention to preserving an unalterable record of token transfers and ownership to ensure both transparency and security.
+2. Private Key Management: To safeguard their token holdings, users must securely store their wallet's private keys and recovery phrases.
+3. Cryptographic Integrity: Ethereum employs elliptic curve cryptography to validate and execute transactions securely, intended to ensure the integrity of all transfers.
+The Keccak-256 (SHA-3 variant) Hashing Algorithm is used for hashing and address generation.
+The crypto-asset uses ECDSA with secp256k1 curve for key generation and digital signatures.
+Next to that, BLS (Boneh-Lynn-Shacham) signatures are used for validator aggregation in PoS.